-Plant sunchokes in a large pot late January to mid April and they will be ready to harvest October through March.
+Plant sunchokes late January to mid April and they will be ready to harvest October through March.

-If you can't find Sun Chokes at your local store, they are often at Ebay for a reasonable price.
+If you can't find Sun Chokes at your local store, they are usually sold at Ebay and Amazon.

 (According to Wikipedia)